-Safety with General Anesthesia
+Pet Safety with General Anesthesia

-Make Dental Health a Priority
+Make Pet Dental Health a Priority

 Many pet owners don't give oral health a second thought, but you know "doggie breath" isn't normal.
 You want your pet to have a healthy mouth so they eat well, play enthusiastically, and are a pleasure to snuggle with.
 Scheduling an appointment for a thorough physical is the first step to restoring your pet's oral health and enhancing the bond you share with them.
-Once you're here, we'll address any concerns about your pet's teeth, their overall health, and any risks there may be before we schedule a dental procedure.
+Once you're here, we'll address any concerns about your pet's teeth, their overall health, and any risks there may be before we schedule a teeth cleaning procedure.